padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 Fire frequency

-Light colours are areas that burn less frequently, dark colours are areas that burn often
+Light colours are areas that burnt less frequently, dark colours are areas that burnt often

 ```JavaScript